vincentvbh/shadowfax/README.md

 - `gcc`
 - `make`
 - `bash`
+- `cc`

 To check the versions, run the following
 - `gcc --version`
 - `make --version`
 - `bash --version`
+- `cc --version`

-### Notes on the software dependencies
+### Notes on the dependencies

 The performance numbers are highly tied to two things:
 - The hardware.
 - And the compiler.

+The compiler `gcc` is used for compiling, and can be overwritten by something else while running `Makefile`.
+The command `cc` is used only for post-processing along with other scripts.
-Other software dependencies are about the automation of the benchmarking.
+Dependencies on `make` and `bash` are about the automation of the benchmarking.

 ## Our benchmark environment
 - Apple M1 Pro